 While most of us are aware South Dakota has some astonishing natural beauty, what you might not be quite so familiar with is its abundance of charming towns, cities, and rural communities.
 Whether you dream of a slice of the good life in a dreamy little backwater or would prefer the 24/7 entertainment of the big city, South Dakota has a little something to please everyone.
-If you’re considering packing the trunk and heading west, don’t move a muscle until you’ve read our round-up of the top 20 best places to live in South Dakota in 2019.
+If you’re considering packing the trunk and heading west, don’t move a muscle until you’ve read our round-up of the top 20 best places to live in South Dakota.

 The family-friendly community of Somerset has a list of benefits a mile long, including an average median income of $80,139, a great range of job opportunities, shops, restaurants, and bars galore, and thanks to its idyllic location, enough outdoor recreational activities to keep nature lovers happy for weeks on end.